-Once you start-up the system for the first time using the control panel, you can use the Micro-Remote Control to perform the following: monitor the state of the system, stop, perform a rinse or restart the system.
+Once the first start-up was been done with control panel, you can use the Micro-Command to: monitor the status of the system or stop the watermaker.

 STARTING YOUR WATERMAKER:

 To start the watermaker from STANDBY, press and hold the button for about 2 seconds.